Parables Home

 among the wheat (Mt 13:24-30), and Christ's explanation of that parable (vv

 36-43).
-This structure suggests they should be taken not as teaching
+This structure suggests that this parable should be taken not as

-something entirely different from the parable of the tares, but as expanding
+teaching something entirely different from the parable of the tares, but as

 Jesus was, of course, speaking to His disciples